-As the years grew by, she became more bitter and angry- but she stayed on, perhaps because she was on denial.
+Gradually she became more bitter and angry- but she stayed on, perhaps because she was on denial.

-But this changed her.
+But the new job changed her.
 She become a more cheerful person, more approachable and happy.
 She even got her own car.
 Perhaps the training that she had attended had opened up her mind.
 She told me that she should have done it years ago.
 But still, she told herself- better late than never.
 She is now more sociable, and much happier because she had found something- a cause that she believed in that can help others.
 I am so glad to see the change in her.

 Are you working for other people’s causes?